s-m-quadri/s-m-quadri/README.md

 ### Greetings 👋 السلام عليكم

 I'm currently pursuing a Master's in Computer Science and Engineering from the Government College of Engineering, Aurangabad.
 I'm an expert in **full stack web development**, **software development**, and **graphic design**, and I'm comfortable with cybersecurity and AI/ML.
+[Learn more...](https://s-m-quadri.gitlab.io/about/)

 ### Reach 🌐 us via: